-An annual review of all approved hurricane evacuation shelters is required.
-Facility improvements, additions, or deterioration may change the suitability of a selected facility as a hurricane evacuation shelter.
+An annual review of all selected hurricane evacuation shelters is required.
+Facility improvements, additions, or deterioration may alter the suitability of a selected facility as a hurricane evacuation shelter.
 Facility enhancements may also enable previously unacceptable facilities to be used as hurricane evacuation shelters.
 Work with officials, facility managers, and school districts on mitigation opportunities.
 Continue to advocate that the building program for new public buildings, such as schools, should include provisions to make them more resilient to possible wind damage.
 Suggest minor modifications of municipal, community, or school buildings, such as the addition of hurricane shutters, while buildings are being planned.
-Such modifications will make them useful as hurricane evacuation shelters.

-Finally, add any new shelters to chapter shelter system and disaster response plans.
-Share shelter information with local emergency planning partners and the state lead chapter for Disaster Services for inclusion in state disaster response plans.
+Such modifications will make these structures more useful as hurricane evacuation shelters.
+Finally, add any new shelters to the regional shelter plan, the National Shelter System (NSS), and disaster response plans.
+Share shelter information with local emergency planning partners.